Information Technology: Academic Information

 Master of Science in Information Technology (MSIT)

-The MSIT curriculum focuses on the applied aspects of technologies and practices used to provide digital services to customers within industry.
+The MSIT curriculum focuses on the applied aspects of technologies and practices used to provide digital services to customers within the industry.

 These focus areas range from telecommunications, software development, cybersecurity, systems management, policy construction, and legal/regulatory concerns around tech use in an evolving world.

-Graduate students are expected to learn and demonstrate competency in solving real world problems with real world technologies.
+Graduate students are expected to learn and demonstrate competency in solving real-world problems with real-world technologies.

 Additionally, courses in the program require students to organize into work groups, complete collective assignments, and practice peer leadership to accomplish goals.